data-djinn/second_cerebrum/Building Nix Derivations.md

 				- nix will then pass those 3 values

 ## `mkDerivation`
-- wrapper around `derivation` that **adds a defailt value for system & always uses bash as the builder**
+- wrapper around `derivation` that **adds a default value for system & always uses bash as the builder**

 ## Builder execution
 - temporary directory is created under the directory specified by `TMPDIR` (default `/tmp`), where the build takes place, then `cd`s to that dir